25 Upselling and Cross-Selling Examples to Inspire Your Strategy in 2025

 When you upsell, you typically promote more expensive products, more profitable services, bundles, or package deals.

-For example, if a customer is about to check out with a bottom-tier phone, you can offer an upgrade for a mid-range or premium phone, which helps to increase your average order value.
+For example, if you’re a mobile phone retailer and a customer is about to check out with a bottom-tier phone, you can offer an upgrade for a mid-range or premium phone, which helps to increase your average order value.

 What is cross-selling?